Lahore Lahore Aye: Music video

-Snapshot of the music video showing Tafu in front of the towers of London.
+Snapshot of the music video showing Tafu in front of Big Ben in London.

 The music video directed by Ejaz Bhutta, instead of Lahore, is shot in the city of London with the reason behind it being, to familiarize the West and the overseas Desis with the city of Lahore.
 Tafu (in some places alone where in other places with a gathering of British people) is seen dancing crazy on the streets of London, making funny movements with and around Britons.
 Many people including Britons and Sikhs are seen repeating the phrase "Lahore Lahore Aye" throughout the song.
-Tafu is also seen pointing some Lahori food in the song while singing about it.
+Tafu is also seen pointing at some Lahori food in the song while singing about it.
 He tries to link the buildings and monuments of London with Lahore.